tim0g/timog.org/content/posts/seven eleven 100 yen coffee and the case of the/index.md

 | 5    | 93 x 5 = 465| 37.20  | 502.20 | 502          |

-So there you go, 3 cups is not 300 yen afterall; it's 300 plus 1 yen, and that explains the bunch of coins I got from the cashier.
+So there you go, 3 cups is not 300 yen after all; it's 300 plus 1 yen, and that explains the bunch of coins I got from the cashier.

 Conventional wisdom says that buying more should cost less per unit, but in this case it's the opposite: the more you buy, the higher it goes.